 Your device was running pretty well initially, what exactly happened now?
 Generally, people find some 4-5 possible solutions to overcome this lag, which isn’t the solution for all the cases.

-Ways to make Android run faster (Increase performance)
+21 Ways to Make Android Phone Run Faster (Increase performance)

-You can use our Modded version of Facebook Apps APK.
+You can use our Modded version of Facebook App APK.

 This is the most common & easy solution for a slow Home screen.
 If you use a phone which isn’t updated, you might experience a slow down or random not responding errors while opening the App drawer, Scrolling through Home screens, etc. A third-party launcher, which is well optimized and updated frequently, would help to solve this issue.
 As developers regularly update launchers, they keep coming up with the latest performance and UI tweaks.